sgmurphy/wordpress-plugins/elementor/readme.txt

 6. **Motion Effects** - Add entrance animations and transitions to any element in your website to captivate visitors.

 == Changelog ==

+= 3.20.1 - 2024-03-13 =

+* Fix: Radial background gradient is not working as expected in responsive mode ([#25038](https://github.com/elementor/elementor/issues/25038))
+* Fix: Tabs widget remains visible when disabled in the Element Manager

 = 3.20.0 - 2024-03-11 =